AmandaAmos/MoneyTok/README.md

 ### -- By Anne Jordan, Amanda Amos, Jowan Eiland, and Steffi Wellington

 ## Overview
 An application enabling teenagers to manage their money resources and goals, with education resources.
+This is this teams first split stack project.
+The server side repo is [here](https://github.com/AmandaAmos/MoneyTokserver).

 ## Functionalities
 * Budget Planner